At least, that seems to be the case with female characters.

-I’m sure I’ve read my fair share of books with less-than-angelic male love interests and even enjoyed them.
-Whether I was just younger and more susceptible then or the concept was fresher earlier on, my patience for these anti-feminist flings has shriveled up.
+I've read my fair share of books with less-than-angelic male love interests and enjoyed plenty of them.
+Whether I was just younger and more susceptible then, or the concept was fresher earlier on, my patience for these anti-feminist flings shrivels with each new volume I read.

 If an unattractive male character treats a woman in an offensive and sexually suggestive manner, he is quick to be labelled a sleaze and everyone can agree that he's walking around with one scrotum too many.
 Yet if His Horrible Hunkiness tries the same thing...it is somehow acceptable?

-Let’s not be naïve children who spout that the inside is the only thing that matters.
-We acknowledge people’s looks before we even speak to them.
-Still, I’m far more likely to be drawn to a fairly good looking chap whose personality shines through and enhances his charisma than Adonis the Arse.
+Let's not be naïve children who spout that what's on the inside is the only thing that matters.
+We acknowledge people's looks before we even speak to them.
+Still, I'm far more likely to be drawn to an adequately good looking chap, whose personality shines through and enhances his charisma, than Adonis the Arse.